 To launch the page of Wolfram Alpha which will help you with the calculation, you can simply search “rectangular to polar equation calculator wolfram”.
 “Rectangular to polar equation calculator wolfram alpha” also works.
 The search results lead you directly to that particular page of Wolfram Alpha where you can put your rectangular equation and generate its polar form.

-Because there are many things that mathway can do, it can often be very tedious to manually locate the function or page where you can put up your question for an answer.
-Just type “rectangular to polar equation calculator mathway” and your search engine will lead you directly to that page of mathway which looks after this problem.
+Because there are many things that Mathway can do, it can often be very tedious to manually locate the function or page where you can put up your question for an answer.
+Just type “rectangular to polar equation calculator mathway” and your search engine will lead you directly to that page of mathway that looks after this problem.

 The Cartesian or rectangular coordinate system is the system wherein a point is given a unique “address” on a Cartesian plane in terms of its distance from the two axes which intersect each other perpendicularly.

 We denote the point’s location by two numbers within parentheses separated by a comma.
 The first number and the second number are the perpendicular distances of the point from the y-axis and the x-axis respectively.
 If the coordinates are, say, (5, 3), then is 5 units away from the y-axis toward the right of the y-axis and 3 units away towards the top from the x-axis.
 Note that the coordinates can have negative numbers too.
 If the coordinates are (-5,-3), then the same point is the 5 units to the left of the y-axis and 3 units below the x-axis.
 The point can be a combination of negative and positive numbers also.
 In essence, the point is present anywhere among the four “quadrants” on the Cartesian plane.